Rolland Ezuruike

 Rolland Ezuruike (born 5 May 1976) is a Nigerian powerlifter.
 He competed in the men's 72 kg event at the 2014 Commonwealth Games where he won a silver medal.

+Career

 On 9 September 2016, he set a new paralympics record in the men's – 54kg category after lifting 200kg at the 2016 Summer Paralympics in Rio de Janeiro, Brazil.
 He also competed in the men's – 54kg category at the 2015 African Games, where he also won gold.
 Ezuruike improved his previous Commonwealth performance by winning gold in the men's lightweight powerlifting at the 2018 Commonwealth Games on the Gold Coast, Australia.